 You can also run the Solution Wizard from the DevExpress Template Gallery.
 To find the wizard, choose XAF in the Platform combo box.

-In this step, you can select Windows, Web, Mobile (beta) or multiple applications at once.
+In this step, you can select Windows, Web, Mobile (maintenance mode), or multiple applications at once.

 The wizard will add the required platform-specific application and module projects.

 The wizard will add code that registers an appropriate Object Space Provider (see XafApplication.ObjectSpaceProvider).
-If you selected EF Model First, the wizard will also add a visual data model to the BusinessObjects folder of the platform-agnostic module.
 If you choose Entity Framework Code First, the wizard will generate the DbContext class code.

-You can also choose both EF and XPO (Entity Framework Code First plus eXpress Persistent Objects, or Entity Framework Model First plus eXpress Persistent Objects) using CTRL+click.
+You can also choose both EF and XPO (Entity Framework Code First plus eXpress Persistent Objects) using CTRL+click.
 In this instance, the wizard will generate a solution similar to the one in the How to: Use Both Entity Framework and XPO in a Single Application example.

 In this step, you can enable the Security System, select the authentication type and default permission policy.

 The wizard will add code that configures the Security System and populates the data model with the entities required to persist Security System data (users, roles and permissions).
 If you choose Standard authentication, it will also add code that creates the "Admin" user with an empty password to the Updater.cs (Updater.vb) file.
 If you choose Active Directory authentication, a similar code will be added, but the user name will be taken from your current Windows account.

 With the Security System enabled, the wizard also adds the code demonstrated in the How to: Store the Application Model Differences in the Database topic.
 This code configures the Database Model Difference Storage in both WinForms and ASP.NET modules.

 In this last step, you can choose the XAF extra modules to include.